evidentlyai/evidently/docs/book/input-data/classification_data.md

-Notebook example on specifying column mapping:
+---
+description: How to define the data schema for ranking and recommendations.
+---

+To evaluate data from recommender systems, you must correctly map the input data schema, and pass an optional additional dataset with training data.

+# Code example

 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_use_column_mapping.ipynb" %}

-## Prediction column(s) in classification
+# Colummn Mapping

 To evaluate the classification performance, you need both true labels and prediction.
 Depending on the classification type (e.g., binary, multi-class, probabilistic), you have different options of how to pass the predictions.

+## Multiclass classification

-### Multiclass classification, option 1
+### Option 1

 Target: encoded labels, Preds: encoded labels + Optional[target_names].